-To the extent permitted by law, MUFG and its subsidiaries are not liable for any loss or damage as a result of reliance on any statement or information contained in this document.
-Neither MUFG nor any of its subsidiaries guarantee the performance of any investment products referred to in this document or the repayment of capital.
+To the extent permitted by law, MUFG and its subsidiaries are not responsible for any statement or information contained in this material.
+Neither MUFG nor any of its subsidiaries guarantee the performance of any investment or entity referred to in this material or the repayment of capital.
 Any investments referred to are not deposits or other liabilities of MUFG or its subsidiaries, and are subject to investment risk, including loss of income and capital invested.